NCCU-SE-2023/islam/islamapp/README.md

 ## ISLAM database

-connect to a MySQL DB (eg. localhost:3306) and create a new schema called islam
+connect to a MySQL DB (eg. localhost:3306) and create a new schema called islam connect to a Mongo DB (eg. localhost:27017) and create a new database called islam

 ### Alembic
 set environment variable for DB connection